New Update: Boost Social Proof with Reviews & Automation

 Additionally, they can click individual events to see the event details.

-As you can see from the event details in this example, we used RafflePress to promote the event with a giveaway.
+As you can see from the event details in this example, I used RafflePress to promote the event with a giveaway.

 To do that, you can click the Add Giveaway button inside the event editor screen.